 I owe a lot to you Fear.
 You threw countless threats in the way: it's dangerous to follow my dreams; I may open the kiln to an explosion, or something will be stuck to the shelf; I won't make that deadline on that dinner set; isn't that teapot a bit small?; what if those pots arrive shattered to pieces; what if NO ONE likes my work?

 But Fear, you didn't count on me reminding myself that these are small threats compared to what you throw at some people everyday.
 So, I want to say thank you Fear, thanks for those small fears, ones that only made me more determined, that showed me what I needed to overcome, teach me lessons I'll remember forever.
 I am sure we will meet many times in the months and years to come, but I plan to interpret your threats as mere twists and turns designed to make this journey all the more thrilling, terrifying, exciting beyond belief and... totally worth it.

 Kara Leigh x'

-I also want to say thank you from the bottom of my heart to all my lovely customers, friends and family who have supported me this past year.
-I really am grateful beyond words for all of your orders (big and small), comments and likes; without you I would probably still make pots (I just cant help it ) but getting to share them with you makes it a billion times better.
+I also want to say thank you from the bottom of my heart to all my lovely customers, friends and family who have supported me these past few years.
+I really am grateful beyond words for all of your orders (big and small), comments and likes; without you I would probably still be in an open plan office somewhere - not that there is anything wrong with open plan offices, of course!- they're just not for me.
+I'd probably still be making pots (I just cant help it ) but getting to share them with the world makes it feel a billion times better.